Peacem4kr/file2prompt/README.md

 ## Example Use Case: Grocery List Data Analysis with File2prompt

-I use this integration to analyze my grocery purchasing behavior by automatically logging the items i add to my shopping list, then processing that data with AI via File2prompt.
+I use the File2prompt integration to analyze my grocery purchasing behavior by automatically logging the items i add to my shopping list, then processing that data with AI.
 The idea is that my LLM can suggest products that i could have missed on my grocery list.

 Let's continue the setup.